 Helicopters are not allowed to land near the summit.
 Even for designated helipads at lower altitudes, arranging for helicopter evacuation takes time.
 It is much more likely that you will need to get carried down to the park gate by your porters, and driven to hospital from there.

 So, once again, make sure to have an appropriate medical check before venturing out into the wild.

 In the recent past, there have been many evacuations and a few deaths associated with climbing Mount Kilimanjaro.
 The question of whether such occurrences were due to irresponsible tour operators, ignorance, lack of adequate preparation or just bad luck is debatable.
 However, hiking Mount Kilimanjaro need not be dangerous.
 If you plan well and prepare in advance, you will find that most risks can be reduced significantly, if not avoided entirely.

 Carry appropriate gear, warm clothing, and medical supplies.
 Take a medical test before traveling to Tanzania and ensure that you take protective, preventive measures to guard against tropical diseases like malaria.
-Ensure that you engage the services of a high-quality tour operator who employs experienced and well-trained local guides – find such qualified companies via Fair Voyage.
+Ensure that you engage the services of a high-quality tour operator who employs experienced and well-trained local guides, such as all the offers curated by Fair Voyage.
 Stick to designated routes and avoid the dangerous ones.